Description

 Frequently asked questions

-- Is USB available at remote displays?
-Yes, USB data is extended over IP, enabling peripherals to be used at endpoints while centralizing management and configuration.
+- Is USB access available at remote displays?
+Yes.
+USB data is transported over the network to endpoints, enabling peripherals like keyboards, mice, and webcams to be used at remote displays without local hubs.

 Customer reviews